 This report was prepared by the author, under hire by the claim holders.
-The report attempts to summarize observations on the property, provides a summary compilation(not exhaustive) of historical work, and outlines the observations or recent work by the author and or assistants.
+The report summarizes observations on the property, provides a compilation of historical work, and outlines the observations or recent work by the author and or assistants.

 SOURCES OF INFORMATION